anoma/nspec/docs/arch/node/engines/shard_environment.juvix.md

     : Structure tracking all key accesses across transactions, including read/write status and heardAllWrites point

     `anchors`
-    : Sequence of consensus decisions
+    : Sequence of consensus decisions (Not currently used)

 ## Timer handles